igrishaev/blog/_posts/2022-07-02-str-format.md

 lang: en
 ---

 I'd like to share a Clojure trick I've been using for years.
 It's simple, it makes your code safer; I always highlight it when making reviews.
-The trick is: don't use str function to concatenate strings.
-Instead, use format.
+The trick is: don't use the `str` function to concatenate strings.
+Instead, use `format`.
 A couple of examples:

 ~~~clojure
 (let [username "Ivan"]